How to Write an Awesome Accessibility Statement

 Accessibility statements encourage website users to alert the site owners if and when content is inaccessible to them.
 This allows organizations to identify areas of their website that are not within current accessibility targets and make plans to resolve those accessibility issues.

-What to Include in a web Accessibility Statement?
+What to Include when Building an Accessibility Statement?

-2. A description of available additional accessibility tools.
+• A description of additional accessibility tools that are available.

 Most accessibility statements begin with a short intro, expressing an open commitment to providing an accessible website.
 From there, you simply work through the points listed above, providing the relevant details for each section.
 Your accessibility statement needn’t be lengthy, so as long as all of these points are covered, you should be on track.